The Last Marmon

 Ken and Carol asked if there were any other choices.
 The secretary told them there was indeed one more available, still in the paint shop.
 Ken says, “We asked if we could see the truck, just to say we saw the last Marmon being built.
 Soon, two men in hard hats and goggles came and led us out to the paint room where they were putting the wipers and air cleaner back on.”
 Because the truck was very close to Ken’s specs, they inquired about its status.
 He was told that the dealer who originally ordered it had cancelled the order since Marmon was closing.
 They were told they would need to go through a dealer to purchase the truck.
 Ken called the dealer he was working with and made a deal to trade in his current truck.

-Since the financing had already been worked our, before the day was over Ken and Carol owned the new Marmon.
-Ken says, “That ‘s why soon after we got the truck I put on the front, ‘By the Grace of GOD.’
+Since the financing had already been worked out, before the day was over Ken and Carol owned the new Marmon.
+Ken says, “That's why soon after we got the truck I put on the front, ‘By the Grace of GOD.’
 It was by the grace of God that we were able to purchase it.
 If we hadn’t been at the factory that day it never would have happened.”

 Ken says the Marmon has been a great truck and he gives it credit for getting him on track financially.
 “I believe the Lord was testing my faith through the whole ordeal, and He brought me through.
 I didn’t realize how much attention the truck would get.
 I soon got calls from major truck magazines and felt honored to be featured on the cover of three of them.
 It also drew lots of attention at various truck shows, the news media and television.
 Bette Garber (a truck photographer) gave me three or four pages in her latest book.
 I again feel honored by it all.”